Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 *Supported on Duet 3 boards from firmware version 3.6*

-Write data to a Nordson Ultimus V via UART. https://www.manualslib.com/manual/2917329/Nordson-Ultimus-V.html?page=46#manual
+Write data to a Nordson Ultimus V via UART.
+See the [Nordson Ultimus V manual here](https://www.manualslib.com/manual/2917329/Nordson-Ultimus-V.html?page=46#manual){target=_blank}
 - First the `ENQ` `ACK` handshake is completed.
 - `STX`, number of bytes, the checksum, and `ETX` are automatically added to the data provided to create the full message.
 - Reads the success or failure message from the device.